+Consumer Information Services Coordinator met with Georgia Power, Marietta Power, Gas South, and City of Lawrenceville Utilities to explain ARC's material aid program through the ADRC, how we assist individuals who are behind on their utilities, and how we can collaborate to best assist these individuals.
+Consumer Information Services Coordinator also communicated with Cobb County and Fulton County Senior Services about transportation assistance for individuals in those counties.
 Analyze existing technology to examine ways to increase ease of access and responsiveness to community needs, including a publicly available search of the ePROTM resource database, texting and scheduling capabilities, and phone prompts in multiple languages.
 This initiative is in progress.
 Through A&IS's empowerline.org website, the public has 24/7 access to explore resources themselves.
 Empowerline.org's "search for services" pulls from the ePRO resource database so those resources are all vetted.
-Team is working with Nice/inContact on phone enhancements to include more self-service options such as ability for clients to complete some pre-screening functions themselves, confirm screening appointments, etc.

-Exceed 90% compliance with standard of promptness for screenings for EDWP.

-Achieved.
-The measure has been exceeded at 95.75% compliance within the last six months.
+Team is working with Nice/inContact on phone enhancements to include more self-service options such as ability for clients to complete some pre-screening functions themselves, confirm screening appointments, etc. Exceed 90% compliance with standard of promptness for screenings for EDWP.
+The measure has been exceeded at 99.7% compliance in Q3 and Q4.